epklein/epklein.github.io/_posts/2022Q3/2022-09-12-what-distinguishes-great-software-engineers.md

 tags: [One-on-one, Research]
 ---

-Recently I read the article *[What Distinguishes Great Software Engineers?](https://doi.org/10.1007/s10664-019-09773-y)* ([link](https://faculty.washington.edu/ajko/papers/Li2019WhatDistinguishesEngineers.pdf)), published in 2019 by Paul Luo Li, Amy J. Ko and Andrew Begel, which **synthesizes their findings of the key characteristics that distinguishes great software engineers**.
+Recently I read the article "[What Distinguishes Great Software Engineers?](https://faculty.washington.edu/ajko/papers/Li2019WhatDistinguishesEngineers.pdf)" ([Springer link](https://doi.org/10.1007/s10664-019-09773-y)), published in 2019 by Paul Luo Li, Amy J. Ko, and Andrew Begel, which **synthesizes their findings of the key characteristics that distinguishes great software engineers**.

-Their research covered 54 attributes of a [previous study](https://digital.lib.washington.edu/researchworks/handle/1773/37160), and concluded that:
+Their research covered 54 attributes of a [previous study](https://digital.lib.washington.edu/researchworks/handle/1773/37160) and concluded that:

 > the top five distinguishing characteristics of great engineers are writing good code, adjusting behaviors to account for future value and costs, practicing informed decision-making, avoiding making others’ jobs harder, and learning continuously.

-For a **software engineering manager**, I think that is also **a great reference of what skills to help teams develop**, through [one-on-ones](/mgmt/people/one-on-ones) and individual development plans.
+For a **software engineering manager**, I think that is also **a great reference of what skills to help teams develop**.

-Let's jump to the must have characteristics identified by their research, which surveyed 1926 expert engineers:
+Let's jump to the must-have characteristics identified by their research, which surveyed 1926 expert engineers:

 | <nobr>Rank #</nobr> | Attribute and description |
 | --- | --- |